labgem/pangenomeNEM/README.rst

 		...

 This format is the one returned by MMseqs2 (tsv) and can be used directly as PPanGOLiN input (note thath in MMseqs2, the gene families name (first column) is the name of the median gene of the families).
-Basicly, all the gene id found in the gff files muster be associated to a gene families even the sigletons exepting if the flag --infere-singleton is used.
+Basically, all the gene id found in the gff files muster be associated to a gene families even the sigletons exepting if the flag --infere-singleton is used.
 Indeed, in this case singleton will be autocally dectected directly in the gff files.

 Reserved word
 ----------